 Plan your trip to the Hilltops

 Follow one of our customised one- and two-day journeys and discover the best of the region.

-The cherry capital of Australia, the nation’s first commercial cherry orchard was planted in Young in 1878.
+The nation’s first commercial cherry orchard was planted in Young in 1878 and it’s been the cherry capital of Australia ever since.
 In Spring the sea of pink and white cherry blossoms is simply stunning.
 The main cherry-picking season runs from late October to late January.

 The area’s rich red soil is home to more than 20 stone fruit orchards and the Hilltops wine region.
-Food and wine is a big drawcard, from tasting cool-climate reds at cellar doors to visiting orchards where you can pick your own cherries.
-Winery and orchard tours are available.
+You’ll enjoy memorable food and wine experiences, from tasting cool climate reds at cellar doors to picking cherries at orchards, touring wineries and long lunches under the trees.